An Oracle Inequality for Quasi-Bayesian Non-Negative Matrix Factorization: Notation

 \end{cond}

 As shown in \autoref{main_thm}, the heavier the tails of $\widetilde{f}(x)$, the better the performance of Bayesian NMF.

 Note that the general form of~\eqref{def_prior} encompasses as special cases almost all the priors used in the papers mentioned in the introduction.
-We end this subsection with classical examples of functions $f$ and $h$. \begin{enumerate} \item Exponential prior $f(x) = \exp(-x)$ with $\widetilde{f}=f$, $\mathcal{C}_f=1$ and $S_f=2$.
+We end this subsection with classical examples of functions $f$ and $h$.
+Regarding $f$: \begin{enumerate} \item Exponential prior $f(x) = \exp(-x)$ with $\widetilde{f}=f$, $\mathcal{C}_f=1$ and $S_f=2$.
 This is the choice made by~\cite{schmidt2009bayesian}.
-A generalization of the exponential prior is the gamma prior used in~\cite{cemgil2009bayesian}. \item Truncated Gaussian prior $f(x) \propto \exp(2ax-x^2) $ with $a\in\mathbb{R}$. \item Heavy-tailed prior $f(x) \propto \frac{1}{(1+x)^{\zeta}}$ with $\zeta>1$. \end{enumerate}
+A generalization of the exponential prior is the gamma prior used in~\cite{cemgil2009bayesian}. \item Truncated Gaussian prior $f(x) \propto \exp(2ax-x^2) $ with $a\in\mathbb{R}$. \item Heavy-tailed prior $f(x) \propto \frac{1}{(1+x)^{\zeta}}$ with $\zeta>1$.
+This choice is inspired by \cite{dalalyan2008aggregation} and leads to better theoretical properties. \end{enumerate}